datameshgroup/fusion/docs/getting-started.md

 ## Design your integration

 :::info
-This section will make reference to methods and data structures documented in the <a href="#cloud-api-reference">Cloud API Reference</a>.
+This section will make reference to methods and data structures documented in the <a href="./APIs/cloud-api-reference">Cloud API Reference</a>.
 :::

 Before development commences, you should familiarise yourself with the DataMesh payment platform, including the mandatory and optional features available.